james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 imported as `from charmlibs import $libname`.

 If you have a dedicated repository for the charmlib, we recommend naming it `charmlibs-$libname`.
-For repositories containing several libraries, consider `$teamname-charmlibs`.
+For a repository containing several libraries, consider naming the repository `$teamname-charmlibs`.

 Do use `charmlibs` namespace if your library is intended for public use.
 Don't use the `ops` or `charm` namespaces for your libraries.